neptuneaero27/neptuneaero27/README.md

 ### Hi there 👋

+I'm Ren!
+I'm learning a lot about coding and wanted a place to share it so here I am!
+I'll probably publish some things later.

 <!--
 **neptuneaero27/neptuneaero27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.